Table of Contents

 Regions and cells of the adenohypophysis

 The adenohypophysis (anterior lobe of the pituitary) is constructed of epithelial cells and has a rich blood supply.
-It can be divided into three regions: the pars distalis, located in the front; the pars intermedia, with its transition into the posterior pituitary; and the pars tuberalis located next to the pituitary stalk.
-There are three different types of cells: acidophilic cells (colored red in the H & E stain), producing prolactin and growth hormones, and basophilic cells (colored blue in the H & E stain), secreting MSH, ACTH, TSH, FSH, and LH.
+It can be divided into 3 regions: the pars distalis, located in the front; the pars intermedia, with its transition into the posterior pituitary; and the pars tuberalis located next to the pituitary stalk.
+There are 3 different types of cells: acidophilic cells (colored red in the H & E stain), producing prolactin and growth hormones, and basophilic cells (colored blue in the H & E stain), secreting melanocyte-stimulating hormone (MSH), adrenocorticotropic hormone (ACTH), thyroid-stimulating hormone (TSH), follicle-stimulating hormone (FSH), and luteinizing hormone (LH).
 Furthermore, there are rare chromophobe cells that are unstained and presumably consist of exhausted endocrine cells as well as stem cells and stellate cells.
 The groups of cells producing hormones are surrounded by a capillary network.

 Function and Morphology of the Thyroid